ma010/ma010.github.io/_posts/2017-05-20-diamonds-shoes.md

 <!-- It's an immensely useful tool and one we encourage you to use here with Lanyon. -->

 I started playing with interesting data sets on Kaggle.
 There's one called [Women's Shoe Prices](https://www.kaggle.com/datafiniti/womens-shoes-prices) -- A list of 10,000 women's shoes and the prices at which they are sold.
 I was intrigued by earlier analyses which showed shoes could be sold for more than 3000 USD.
-Then I dug into the data and found out lots of the pricey stuff were actually wedding bands or jeweleries.
+Then I dug into the data and found out lots of the pricey stuff were actually wedding bands or jewelry.
 Also, there were other inexpensive but non-shoe stuff such as t-shirt and bra.
 The data provider later promptly updated the raw shoe data after my analysis.

 Find out more by [visiting my Kaggle discussions](https://www.kaggle.com/datafiniti/womens-shoes-prices/discussion/32961).